knusbaum/glc/README.md

 This encoding is done by calling `WithContext`, which calls several functions in succession.
 Each byte of the ID is encoded by adding a function to the callstack, before finally calling the function `f` which will have access to the dynamic variable.

 `f` can then call `GetContext`, which will walk back down the stack, looking for calls to these encoding functions, and associating them with byte values.
-Thereby it is able to determine the ID. `GetContext` then uses the ID to get a `context.Context` value from a map, and return it to `f`.
+Thereby it is able to determine the ID. `GetContext` then uses the ID to get a `context.Context` value from a `sync.Map`, and return it to `f`.

 The encoding naturally allows dynamic binding since `GetContext` will only find the most recent call to `WithContext`.
+Subsequent calls to `WithContext` will take precedence over previous calls since `GetContext only looks for the most recent calls on the stack.

 ## Downsides